Quick Start

 Magic-link login

-LoginWorkflow supports passwordless entry through the same email outlet.
-The recovery recipe above doubles as the magic-link primitive — the only difference is which kind the outlet receives (login.magicLink vs recovery.magicLink).
-Your buildMagicLinkUrl callback should branch on the kind:
+The login flow supports passwordless entry through the same email outlet — the recovery recipe above doubles as the magic-link primitive; the only difference is which kind the outlet receives (recovery.magicLink vs the invite kind).
+Your buildMagicLinkUrl callback branches on kind (and reads the optional { userId } third arg for invites):

-};The clicked URL's wfs query parameter is resumed identically:
+};The clicked URL's wfs query parameter is resumed identically (it's a resume token, so no wfid):

 curl -X POST http://localhost:3000/auth/trigger \